-I blew smoke at a passing mother and daughter because parents with small children shoot dirty looks around regardless; I flicked the butt, then my lighter to spark a new cigarette when a cardboard box, taller than me and almost as wide, came out of the store and sat itself down.
+I blew smoke at a passing mother and daughter because parents with small children shoot dirty looks around regardless.
+I flicked the butt, then my lighter to spark a new cigarette when a cardboard box, taller than me and almost as wide, came out of the store and sat itself down.

 “Why isn’t the car started – I texted you.
 Let’s go.”
-My girlfriend said to me from behind the box before picking it back up and speed-walking into the parking lot.
+My girlfriend said to me from behind the box then sped off with it into the parking lot.

 I jogged after her.
 “Did you just steal a gazebo?”

 I had a harder time opening everything than she’d had stealing it.
 “How the hell’d you walk out with this?”
 I jammed the metal pole I held into the ground and it fell, same as last time.

 She laid on the ground a few feet over; her eyes went from me to the sky, “It’s always just a matter of timing.
 I guess I’m in tune.”

 I stabbed at the ground again, didn’t even break dirt.
 “Whatever you’re in tune with it isn’t the seasons,” I javelined the pole across our yard then dropped next to her, “Ground’s been frozen for a week.”

 Her head wriggled onto my chest as the rest of her body shivered.
 “I just thought ice-cream under a setting sun sounded nice.”